Symeon the New Theologian: Exile and death

-In 1009 Symeon was sent into exile near Paloukiton, a small village near Chrysopolis on the Asiatic shore of the Bosphorus.
+In 1009, Symeon was sent into exile near Paloukiton, a small village near Chrysopolis on the Asiatic shore of the Bosphorus.
 According to one account, he was left by church authorities alone and without food, in the middle of winter.
 There he found a deserted and ruined chapel that had been dedicated to Saint Macrina.
 It happened to be on land owned by one of Symeon's spiritual children, Christopher Phagouras, who donated the land and proceeds to start a monastery.

 By this time, Symeon had many disciples—some of them, including the patrician Geneseos, appealed to Sergius II, the Patriarch of Constantinople, to lift the order of exile.
 Out of fear that the dispute would reach the emperor, Sergius II lifted the exile order completely, and then offered to re-establish Symeon at the monastery of St. Mammas and consecrate him as archbishop of an important see in Constantinople.
 The only qualification was that Symeon must show some restraint in his celebration of Symeon the Studite's festival day.
 Symeon refused to compromise—the Patriarch, out of respect for Symeon, gave him his blessing to "live together with your disciples and act according to your good pleasure."

 Symeon remained at the Saint Macrina monastery, where many close disciples, both monks and secular people, gathered around him.
 At Saint Macrina he was free of monks who were averse to his discipline and zeal, and free from direct conflict with church authorities.
 He continued to honor Symeon the Studite—most of the clergy from Constantinople, along with many monks and laymen, joined him during those celebrations.
 He also wrote during that time and made himself accessible to all who wanted to see him.
 Symeon spent the last thirteen years of his life in exile, dying from dysentery on 12 March 1022.
 According to his biographer and disciple, Nicetas, Symeon foretold his own death many years previously, and on his last day called together all the monks to sing the funeral hymns.

+Veneration

-Symeon is recognized as a saint by the Eastern Orthodox Church.
+Symeon is recognized as a saint by the Eastern Orthodox Church, and was spoken about positively by Pope Benedict XVI in 2009.
 The title of "Theologian" was not given to him in the modern academic sense of someone who is learned in theology, but to recognize someone who speaks from personal experience of the vision of God.
 Until Symeon's time, that title was reserved mainly for John the Apostle, author of one of the four gospels, and Gregory of Nazianzus, writer of contemplative poetry.
 His opponents derisively called him the "new" theologian because of his creative approach—his supporters, and later the Church at large, embraced the name in the most positive sense.
+Since March 12 falls during Great Lent, Saint Simeon’s Feast is transferred to October 12.